janakbhadra/HoeWarmIsHetInDelft/README.md

   1. Selenium - Web browser automation framework
   2. chromedriver-py - ChromeDriver binary package for Python

 Feel free to customize the README file further based on your specific project details and needs.
-Additionally, update the placeholders like [Your Project Title], [your-username], and [your-repository] with your actual project details.